ADA-GWU/3-concurrency-riadabduragimov/README.md

    - Extensive profiling was conducted to identify performance bottlenecks and determine the optimal number of threads for the workload.
    - Multiple configurations were tested to strike the right balance between parallelism and overhead.

+---
+# User Interface

+## Inteface Design for Java
+In `Main.java` and `Main1.java` I used this code to create a user interface for this project: